 Max (1966 – 68, 7 minutes).
 Filmed by Phill Niblock, edited by David Gearey.
 An image collage film / portrait of Max Neuhaus, with a collage sound track by Max Neuhaus.
 Black and White 16mm film transferred to video.

-Phill Niblock is a New York-based minimalist composer and multi-media musician and director of Experimental Intermedia, a foundation born in the flames of 1968's barricade-hopping.
+Niblock is a New York-based minimalist composer and multi-media musician and director of Experimental Intermedia, a foundation born in the flames of 1968’s barricade-hopping.
 He has been a maverick presence on the fringes of the avant garde ever since.
-In the history books Niblock is the forgotten Minimalist.
-Niblock is a pioneer of 'overtone' compositions with his performances signified by monolithic microtonal drones played alongside his own films.
-With this event, Phill Niblock gives a preview into his upcoming release on Touch: TOUCH STRINGS.
+In the history books, Niblock is the forgotten Minimalist.
+He is a pioneer of ‘overtone’ compositions, with his performances signified by monolithic microtonal drones played alongside his own films.
+With this event, Niblock gave a preview of his then-upcoming release on Touch: TOUCH STRINGS.

-Nelly Boyd are a composers' collective and performing ensemble, founded in 2004 in Hamburg, Germany.
-Among others, they have presented works by John Cage, Morton Feldman, Terry Riley, Karlheinz Stockhausen, James Tenney and have played with Christian Wolff and Alvin Lucier.
-Nelly Boyd appears regularly at the festivals 'Blurred Edges' and 'Klub Katarakt' in Hamburg and has played at Podewil, Berlin and Experimental Intermedia, New York.
+Nelly Boyd are a composers’ collective and performing ensemble, founded in 2004 in Hamburg, Germany.
+Among others, they have presented works by John Cage, Morton Feldman, Terry Riley, Karlheinz Stockhausen and James Tenney, and have played with Christian Wolff and Alvin Lucier.
+Nelly Boyd appears regularly at the festivals ‘Blurred Edges’ and ‘Klub Katarakt’ in Hamburg and has played at Podewil, Berlin and Experimental Intermedia, New York.

 The night was dedicated to the late Max Neuhaus.